nikox94/go-datastructures/README.md

 #### B+ Tree

 Initial implementation of a B+ tree.
-Delete method still needs added as well as some performance optimization.
 Specific performance characteristics can be found in that package.
 Despite the theoretical superiority of BSTs, the B-tree often has better all around performance due to cache locality.
 The current implementation is mutable, but the immutable AVL tree can be used to build an immutable version.
 Unfortunately, to make the B-tree generic we require an interface and the most expensive operation in CPU profiling is the interface method which in turn calls into runtime.assertI2T.
 We need generics.

+The result of this work should be a unit-tested, working B+ tree with mutable and immutable variants.
+Optimisation will not yet be guaranteed.
+Benchmarks - attached.
+Profiler output can also be found in the btree directory.

 #### Immutable B Tree
 A btree based on two principals, immutablability and concurrency.